WHAT WE BELIEVE

 If you are interested in joining the Zion Hill family you can do so by presenting yourself during the Invitation to Christian Discipleship during every Worship Service.

-The good news is that this, is not the only time you can come.
-If that little still voice inside you, that's the Holy Spirit, instructs you to come after a Bible for Life Class, at the conclusion of a Worship Service or even during Choir Rehearsal let somebody know.
+The good news is that this is not the only time you can come.
+If that little still voice inside you, the Holy Spirit, instructs you to come after a Bible for Life Class, at the conclusion of a Worship Service or even during Choir Rehearsal, let someone know.
 We will stop whatever it is we may be doing to welcome you to this family of God called Zion Hill.

 Here are some of the things we believe and do in our attempts to make it to that great final destination!